pebonius/2d-game-engine-js/source/moldy-meadows/MOLDY.md

 # moldy meadows

-moldy meadows is an interactive screensaver/ toy, in which you can traverse a sea of mold and look at the shimmering spores
+moldy meadows is an interactive screensaver, in which you can traverse a sea of mold and look at shimmering spores

 ## controls